Dhruv-Darji/Dhruv-Darji/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Consultancy.
-- 🌱 I’m currently learning Javascript.
+- 🌱 I’m currently learning AppDevelopment.
 - 👯 I’m looking to collaborate on Opersource projects.
-- 💬 Ask me about Web Development.
+- 💬 Ask me about App Development.
 - 📫 You can reach me at darjidhruv127@gmail.com

 My Experties in programming languages.